 Regional Water Conservation Goals

-The State of Utah is seeking public input through September 25 on newly established regional goals and practices for municipal and industrial (M&I) water conservation.
+Thank you to all who submitted public comment during our the comment period August 26 – September 25 on newly established regional goals and practices for municipal and industrial (M&I) water conservation.
+(The public comment period is now closed.)
 M&I includes residential, commercial, institutional (for example, schools and parks), and industrial water use, and excludes agriculture, mining, and power generation.
+The comments are being compiled and will be included in the final document.
+Upon completion, the document will be posted on this page.

 How did this project come about?

 Regional Water Conservation Goals – Public Review – This project recommends goals and practices for municipal and industrical water conservation.
 The project does not recommend a comprehensive water strategy.
-The public comment period for this draft report runs from August 26-September 25.
+The public comment period for this draft report is now over and rand from August 26-September 25, 2019.

 2017 Recommended State Water Strategy – This report was compiled by Governor Herbert’s Water Strategy Advisory Team and facilitated by Envision Utah.
 This document represents the culmination of a collaborative four-year effort to lay the foundation for ieas and strategies to be consdered as part of a 50-year water plan.